 MSM College does not offer any part-time or evening programs; we only offer full-time degree programs for our enrolled students.
 MSM Summer, Fall, and Precollege have part-time and evening programs for students aged 5-18.
 You can learn more about these programs through the links below.

 We do not have degree programs in audio recording or electronic music.
 You can view our full list of degree programs here.

 Manhattan School of Music and Teachers College Columbia University offer a dual degree at the master’s level.
 This accelerated program – designed to be completed in three years – gives the student a Master of Music from Manhattan School of Music and a Master of Arts in Education with New York State K-12 Music Teacher Certification from Teachers College, Columbia University.
 More info here.

 No. Enrollment at Manhattan School of Music, in any given academic year, is for entrance in the fall semester only.

 No. Due to the intensive academic load required of each individual major, MSM does not offer the option of a double major.
-However, students may elect to take part-time lessons in a secondary discipline (note that the cost of these lessons is not included in the regular tuition fee).
+However, students may elect to take part-time lessons in a secondary discipline, depending on availability.
+The cost of these lessons is not included in the regular tuition fee.

 New York, New York 10027